stefanhansatos/gitpitch-template/what/PITCHME.md

 - The binary structure consists of two parts |
     - one represents information |
     - one represents relevance or interest |
-- Representation is a double stranded line of bits  |
+- Representated as a double stranded line of bits  |